yohannescodes/LinkedByte/README.md

-Here's an improved version of your `README.md` file, now including guidance for **adding screenshots locally** (instead of referencing external links), improved markdown formatting, and enhanced clarity/structure:

----

 # **LinkedByte — Influence Your Way**

 **LinkedByte** is an intelligent iOS application designed to elevate your professional presence on LinkedIn.
 With a sleek chat interface powered by advanced AI, it generates fresh and engaging post ideas every morning.
 Timely notifications ensure you never miss the perfect opportunity to share your insights with your network — just before your workday begins.